Butter bean stew with toast

 - Lemon wedges, to serve

-- Heat the oven to 200 degrees.
+- Heat the oven to 200 degrees centigrade.
 Then place all the vegetables in a large roasting tin and drizzle with olive oil, add the paprika and season with salt and pepper.
 Mix with your hands, making sure all the vegetables are covered.

 - To serve, cover the bottom of each bowl with the cooked quinoa, then add the vegetables and the hummus.
 Add half an avocado to each bowl and finish with salt and pepper.
 Garnish with a lemon wedge.

 A dinner party meal to impress.
-This tasty and heart-warming Moroccan-style stew will be a family favourite in no time, and provide the whole family with a decent helping of fibre, too.
+This tasty and heart-warming Moroccan-style stew will be a family favourite in no time, and provides the whole family with a decent helping of fibre, too.

 - 2 tbsp olive oil